janstieler/bc_form/README.md

 ## How-to use this code
 Put the folders on your server and it should work direct.
 I don't assume no liability for your using.
-US at your own risk.
+Use at your own risk.

 ## Contact
 #### Developer/Company